jafingerhut/demo-docs-tools.trace/README.md

 ### Cases where `alter-var-root` based tools work, vs. not

-First, a summary of where in Clojure/JVM based programs you can expect these kinds of tools to work, vs. where they will not work:
+Here are Clojure tools that work by using `alter-var-root`:

 + `trace-ns` and `trace-vars` in the `tools.trace` library
 + `instrument` in Clojure spec

-They _do_ work in these cases:
+Here is a summary of where in Clojure/JVM based programs you can expect these kinds of tools to work, vs. where they will not work.

-+ On a Clojure function defined with `(defn foo ...)` or `(def foo (fn ...))`.
++ They work on Clojure functions defined with `(defn foo ...)` or `(def foo (fn ...))`.
   + Exception: calls made in code compiled with direct linking enabled.
 With Clojure 1.9.0, all code in the core of Clojure is compiled with direct linking enabled, so calls within the core